World War I: Historiography

+The first efforts to comprehend the meaning and consequences of modern warfare began during the initial phases of the war and are still underway more than a century later.
 Teaching World War I has presented special challenges.
-When compared with World War II, the First World War is often thought to be "a wrong war fought for the wrong reasons".
-It lacks the metanarrative of good versus evil that characterizes the Second World War.
-Lacking recognizable heroes and villains, it is often taught thematically, invoking tropes like the wastefulness of war, the folly of generals and the innocence of soldiers.
-The complexity of the conflict is mostly obscured by these oversimplifications.
-George Kennan referred to the war as the "seminal catastrophe of the 20th century".
+When compared with World War II, the First World War is often thought to be "a wrong war fought for the wrong reasons"; it lacks the metanarrative of good versus evil that characterises retellings of the Second World War.
+Lacking recognisable heroes and villains, it is often taught thematically, invoking simplified tropes that obscure the complexity of the conflict.

-Historian Heather Jones argues that the historiography has been reinvigorated by the cultural turn in recent years.
+Historian Heather Jones argues that the historiography has been reinvigorated by a cultural turn in the 21st century.
 Scholars have raised entirely new questions regarding military occupation, radicalisation of politics, race, medical science, gender and mental health.
-Furthermore, new research has revised our understanding of five major topics that historians have long debated: Why the war began, why the Allies won, whether generals were responsible for high casualty rates, how the soldiers endured the horrors of trench warfare, and to what extent the civilian homefront accepted and endorsed the war effort.
+Among the major subjects that historians have long debated regarding the war include why the war began, why the Allies won, whether generals were responsible for high casualty rates, how soldiers endured the poor conditions of trench warfare, and to what extent the civilian home front accepted and endorsed the war effort.